 How fast does golden pothos grow?

-In good conditions during spring and summer, she can put out a new leaf every one to two weeks and extend her vines considerably.
+In good conditions during spring and summer, golden pothos can put out a new leaf every one to two weeks and extend its vines considerably.
 In low light or winter, growth slows.
-She’s one of the faster-growing easy houseplants, which is part of what makes her so satisfying to keep.
+It is one of the faster-growing easy houseplants, which is part of what makes it satisfying to keep.

 Can I make my pothos bushier?